3DGAR-XD/Facebook-Home-Page-100-Javascript/README.md

 # Facebook Home Page 100% on Javascript

 This project is only for measure my skills on javascript.
-For try it, just donwlodas the file and run it.
+For try it, just open an [About:Blank](about:blank) page and paste the code in the console (works on screens with 5:4 aspect ratio)

 ## Explaining the process.